+20.1.3.
 Dynamics, Physics and Numerics

-If computers had infinite power, then we could: forecast the movement of every air molecule, forecast the growth of each snowflake and cloud droplet, precisely describe each turbulent eddy, consider atmospheric interaction with each tree leaf and blade of grass, diagnose the absorption of radiation for an infinite number of infinitesimally fine spectral bands, account for every change in terrain elevation, and could even include the movement and activities of each human as they affect the atmosphere.
+If computers had infinite power, then we could: forecast the movement of every air molecule; forecast the growth of each snowflake and cloud droplet; precisely describe each turbulent eddy; consider atmospheric interaction with each tree leaf and blade of grass; diagnose the absorption of radiation for an infinite number of infinitesimally fine spectral bands; account for every change in terrain elevation; and could even include the movement and activities of each human as they affect the atmosphere.
 But it might be a few years before we can do that.
 At pres-

 (a) Barotropic idealization, based on the standard atmosphere from Chapter 1. (b) Baroclinic example, based on data from the General Circulation chapter.
+P is pressure, ρ is density, and z is height.